ryanbae89/news_analyzer/README.md

 ```
 python setup.py build
 ```
+Currently NARA only supports Python 3.4 or newer.

-## Demo
+## Demo Example

-Now to run the user interface to start using NARA.
+Because the full news articles corpus and resulting topic models are too large to be stored in the repo, we provide a smaller corpus that is subset of the full corpus.
+This demo section goes over how to run Now to run the user interface to start using NARA.

 ```
 python path_to_libraries/user_interface.py